nazliiciplak/MachineLearningProject/README.md

 - Building characteristics (e.g., age, height, material, etc.)
 - Damage-related features (e.g., overall collapse, overall leaning, foundation damage, damage grade)

-## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for more details.

 ## Contributing

 Contributions are welcome!
 Please open an issue or submit a pull request for any improvements or bug fixes.

-## Contact

-For any questions or inquiries, please contact [your email address].